 Avoiding GMO products will require some effort on your end, since they are now so pervasive.
 Fortunately, the most important things you can do to avoid GMO products are among the simplest:

-- Seek out organic whole foods as often as you can.
+- Seek out natural whole foods as often as you can.

 - Read the food labels of every processed food product before purchasing them to identify any chemicals in your foods.
 A simple rule of thumb: If you can’t pronounce a chemical or additive, you probably shouldn’t be eating it.